Distributed Vehicular Computing at the Dawn of 5G: a Survey: Introduction

-Vehicles embed dozens of sensors that generate hundreds to thousands of megabytes per second.
-Besides, the diversity of car models and potential roadside infrastructure results in a never-before-seen data heterogeneity.
-Due to the diversity of the sensors, models, applications, and voluminously produced data, the processing of the heterogeneous big data streams becomes another challenge.
-Besides, as previously stated, the connection may be intermittent, resulting in massive bursts of data in some areas, that need to be processed in-time.
-Analyzing this data and promptly extracting meaningful and useful information requires specific big data analytics architecture and artificial intelligence (AI) methods to be considered in the vehicular network deployments~\cite{javed2019data,amini2017big}.
-Cloud computing (CC) enables ubiquitous, convenient, and on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services)~\cite{mell2011nist}.
-Vehicular cloud computing (VCC) emerges as a new hybrid technology that incorporates and scales cloud computing into vehicular networks.
-The VCC paradigm utilizes the underutilized resources efficiently on wheels to serve the end-users with a pay-as-you-go model~\cite{gu2013vehicular}.
-However, many applications introduce latency-sensitive requirements, which make vehicular edge computing (VEC) the best candidate to offload the computation.
-VEC promises to deliver scalable, highly responsive cloud services for mobile computing and masks transient cloud outages.
-In contrast to CC and VCC, this paradigm features the proximity to the subscribing vehicles, context-awareness, dense geographical distribution, and support for mobility~\cite{zhang2017mobile,satyanarayanan2017emergence}.
+Cloud computing (CC) enables ubiquitous, convenient, and on-demand access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services)~\cite{mell2011nist}.
+However, many applications have strict latency requirements, which makes edge computing (EC) a better candidate compared to remote centralized clouds.
+EC promises to deliver scalable, highly responsive cloud services for mobile computing and masks transient cloud outages.
+In contrast to CC, EC features proximity to the subscribing vehicles, context-awareness, dense geographical distribution, and support for mobility~\cite{zhang2017mobile,satyanarayanan2017emergence}.
+For instance, EC-assisted traffic management enables monitoring the lane occupancy using traffic data and changing traffic signal phases accordingly.